Kishonna Gray: Research

 Gray is known for her work in the areas of gender, race, and game studies.
 She is best known for her research on racism in video games and on intersectionality in technology.
-She has published multiple books: Race, Gender, & Deviance in Xbox Live: Theoretical Perspectives from the Virtual Margins; Intersectional Tech: Black users in digital gaming, and Black Cyberfeminism or How Intersectionality Went Viral (under contract).
+She has published multiple books: Race, Gender, & Deviance in Xbox Live: Theoretical Perspectives from the Virtual Margins; Intersectional Tech: Black users in digital gaming; and Black Cyberfeminism or How Intersectionality Went Viral (under contract).
 In her research, she analyzes the relationship between white hegemonic masculinity and Black identities.
-Dr. Gray focuses on racial dynamics specifically in streaming video games.
-Therefore, the oppression of intersecting marginalized identities, specifically those of Black women are at the core of her research.
+Gray focuses on racial dynamics specifically in streaming video games.
+The oppression of intersecting marginalized identities, specifically those of Black women, is at the core of her research.

 Gray is the creator of the #citeherwork hashtag, created in 2015 to call attention to gender disparities in academic citation practices.

 Impact

-Her work has been covered numerous times in the New York Times and in other publications.
-Dr. Gray is a research leader in intersectional feminism and white misogyny.
+Her work has been covered numerous times in the New York Times and other publications.
+Gray is a research leader in intersectional feminism and white misogyny.
 Her findings are picked up by other scholars to find solutions for biases in video games.

 Her work has found its way into cyber-activism and has been cited by the Encyclopedia of Diversity and Social Justice.
 The encyclopedia cites how minority identities evoke a perceived threat in majority identities.
-Princeton Professor Dr. Wendy Belcher developed a test to analyze the choices of sources and named it "Gray Test" after Dr. Kishonna Gray.
+Princeton Professor Wendy Belcher developed a test to analyze the choices of sources and named it the "Gray Test" after Kishonna Gray.

-She answers the correlation between online and offline identities and the translation of racism and misogyny from a gamer world into the real world.
+Gray shows the correlation between online and offline identities and the translation of racism and misogyny from a gamer world into the real world.